Health Text Simplification: An Annotated Corpus for Digestive Cancer Education and Novel Strategies for Reinforcement Learning: Results

+Table \ref{text_simplification} presents the performance on the withheld SimpleDC test set, evaluating: \textit{Llama-2-7b-chat-hf}, \textit{Llama-3-8B-Instruct}, \textit{Llama-3-70B-Instruct}, and GPT-4 Turbo.
+In the zero-shot setting \textit{(Exp.
+01, 03, 05, and 15)}, \textit{Llama-2-7b-chat-hf} achieved the highest SARI score, although GPT-4 achieved the lowest FKGL.
+SFT with the Llama models \textit{(Exp.
+02, 04, and 06)} markedly improved performance across SARI, BLEU, BERTScore, and ROUGE metrics, while reducing the FKGL by approximately two grade levels.
+These results underscore the role of SFT in understanding and learning the SimpleDC annotation schema and the annotators' stylistic nuances.
+Notably, both \textit{Llama-2-7b-chat-hf} and \textit{Llama-3-8B-Instruct} showed substantial performance improvements with SFT, with 47.92 and 52.04 SARI and 7.08 and 6.32 FKGL, respectively, indicating effective task training. \textit{Llama-3-70B-Instruct} also demonstrated noteworthy improvements with SFT \textit{(Exp.
+06)}, achieving 46.73 SARI and the lowest reading level at 5.16 FKGL.

+The success of the RL/RLHF varies by Llama variant and reward strategy.
+In RL/RLHF-only experiments, \textit{Llama-3-8B-Instruct} \textit{(Exp.
+11-13)} consistently outperformed \textit{Llama-2-7b-chat-hf} \textit{(Exp.
+07-09)} across multiple metrics, achieving higher SARI and lower FKGL.
+For\textit{Llama-3-8B-Instruct}, the proposed RLHF reward function, $R_{FKGL+OvS}$, markedly increased the SARI score from 20.44 \textit{(Exp.
+11)} in the RL scenario to 55.01 \textit{(Exp.
+13)}.
+These findings emphasize the importance of integrating human feedback from the target task/data set through RLHF, as compared to the data set agnostic feedback of RL alone.

+When combining SFT with RLHF for \textit{Llama-2-7b-chat-hf} \textit{(Exp.
+10)}, the model achieved the highest performance, at 60.39 SARI, 0.70 BLEU, and 0.97 BERTScore.
+This configuration also yielded a relatively low reading level at 8.24 FKGL, demonstrating that SFT and RLHF can be complementary in enhancing text simplification capabilities.
+However, for \textit{Llama-3-8B-Instruct}, combining SFT with RLHF \textit{(Exp.
+14)} also showed no discernable improvement over RLHF alone \textit{(Exp.
+13)}.
+In this configuration, the model achieved a SARI of 50.98, BLEU of 0.53, BERTScore of 0.91, and FKGL of 8.11.

-Conversely, the GPT4 Turbo model exhibited lower scores across all adequacy metrics (SARI, BLEU, BERTScore, and ROUGE) compared to the Llama 2 models but achieved lower FKGL.
-The lower performance does not necessarily indicate GPT-4 generated low-quality simplifications.
-Based on our preliminary qualitative review, GPT-4 edited the original text more completely, resulting in a larger divergence between the original and simplified text.
+For in-context learning, GPT-4 Turbo \textit{(Exp.
+15-19)} achieved lower scores across all adequacy metrics (SARI, BLEU, BERTScore, and ROUGE) compared to the Llama models \textit{(Exp.
+01-14)} but achieved the lowest FKGL.
+Lower performance does not necessarily indicate lower quality simplifications generated by GPT-4.
+Based on our qualitative review, GPT-4 edited the original text more extensively, resulting in a larger divergence between the original and simplified text.
 Additionally, the voice or writing style of GPT-4 appears to differ from that of our annotators, contributing to the lower performance for adequacy metrics.
-The best prompting performance was achieved using the proposed self-correction technique, which increased the SARI to 27.55 and lowered the FKGL to 5.59.
+The FKGL-Enhanced prompting strategy \textit{(Exp.
+17)} achieved the best performance across adequacy metrics, and the CoT prompting strategy \textit{(Exp.
+18)} achieved the lowest FKGL.
+The Self-Correction approach \textit{(Exp.
+19)} achieved a balance between adequacy and reading level at 22.86 SARI and 4.48 FKGL.